jdeath/CheckRoyalCaribbeanPrice/README.md

 dateDisplayFormat: "%m/%d/%Y"
 ```

-To override the currancy from what the API returns (usually USD), set the dateDisplayFormat config value to your desired format:
+To override the currency from what the API returns (what you bought the item in), set the currencyOverride config value to your desired currencyOverride.
+This should not be needed and should now only be needed for testing.
 ```
 currencyOverride: 'DKK'
 ```